Skip to content

 Severe Disability Premium

-Severe Disability Premium is awarded at the lower rate to single claimants or couples where: Attendance Allowance or Constant Attendance Allowance or the middle or higher rate DLA care component are received, and no one is entitled to Carer's Allowance (CA) for looking after them.
+In brief, a Severe Disability Premium is awarded at the lower rate to single claimants where: Attendance Allowance, Constant Attendance Allowance, the middle or higher rate DLA care component, the daily living component of Personal Independence Payment, the daily living component of Adult Disability Payment or Armed Forces Independence Payment are received, and no one is entitled to Carer's Allowance (CA), Carer Support Payment or the carer element of Universal Credit for looking after you.

 It is awarded at a higher rate to couples where: